8:32 AM

 On May 18th at 8:32 AM, the eruption came laterally, in a way nobody had predicted.
 Landsburg had seconds.
 He fired off four photos, rewound his film into the camera, knocked the camera off the tripod, put it in his bag, and fell on top of it with his body to shield it from the ash hurricane.
 He died there.
 Seventeen days later, recovery teams found him exactly as he had fallen — camera beneath him, film intact.
 His four photographs were published in the January 1981 issue of National Geographic, the dream he had been chasing his entire career, achieved after his death.

-8:32 AM is a hybrid short documentary built around Landsburg's journals, the testimony of people who knew him or witnessed his story, and recreation footage shot on 16mm film at the mountain.
+8:32 AM is a hybrid short documentary built around Landsburg's journals, the testimony of people who knew him or witnessed his story, and recreation footage shot on 8mm film at the mountain.
 It is a film about what a person believes their work is worth — and what they are willing to leave behind to prove it.

-This is the sizzle reel for 8:32AM used to introduce story idea for further development into longer film project.
+This is the sizzle reel for 8:32 AM used to introduce story idea for further development into longer film project.

 THE LAST PHOTOGRAPHS OF ROBERT LANDSBURG